Schumer calls for speedy confirmation of Biden Cabinet picks

 “The economic challenges our nation faces also require having key economic nominees confirmed and on the job ASAP,” he said.

-His comments were part of a broader push by Biden allies on and off the Hill to encourage speedy confirmations of some of his top nominees.
+His comments were part of a broader push by Biden allies to encourage speedy confirmations of some of his top nominees.

-The Senate often confirms some nominees on Inauguration Day, Jan.
-20, but this year it will also likely be convening Trump’s impeachment trial.
+The Senate typically confirms some nominees, particularly the secretaries of defense, state and treasury, on Inauguration Day, though raw feelings regarding Trump led to Democratic-caused delays four years ago.
+But this year it will also likely be convening Trump’s impeachment trial.
 The House is set to impeach Trump this week on a sole charge of inciting insurrection in the riot.

+Before confirming them, the Senate will have to hold hearings for Biden’s nominees.
+Four hearings have been slated so far: for homeland security nominee Alejandro Mayorkas, defense nominee Lloyd J. Austin, treasury designate Janet Yellen, and Antony Blinken as secretary of state.
+To confirm any of them on Inauguration Day requires the unanimous cooperation of all senators.

+Republicans will chair all hearings conducted before Jan.
+20, when Vice President-elect Kamala Harris promises to deliver control to Democrats.

 Cabinet nominees need 51 votes for confirmation.
 Republicans currently control the upper chamber, but control will flip after the Democratic victors in two Georgia special elections are seated.